 The Harvard Campaign is designed to embrace the future and to ensure Harvard’s leadership as it approaches its fifth century of education and inquiry in the pursuit of enduring truth.

-HarvardX is a University-wide strategic initiative, overseen by the Office of the Vice Provost for Advances in Learning (VPAL), to enable faculty to build and create open online learning experiences (free, low-touch, high-touch) for residential and online use, and to enable groundbreaking research in online pedagogies.
-To date, HarvardX has engaged more than 90 faculty across 10 schools, producing more than 60 open online courses with 3 million global registrants.
-On-campus, HarvardX has enabled hybrid learning in over a dozen residential courses and convened over 300 individuals (faculty, undergraduates, graduates, technologies) in developing content, teaching, and conducting research, and built new educational tools and technologies.
-A leader in advancing the science of learning, HarvardX has produced more than 95 related research publications and produced two major benchmark reports on MOOC learner demographics and behavior.
+HarvardX is a University-wide strategic initiative, overseen by the Office of the Vice Provost for Advances in Learning (VPAL), enabling faculty to create open, online courses for on campus and global learners and advancing research in the learning sciences.
+To date, HarvardX has engaged more than 120 faculty across ten schools, producing more than 80 open online courses with over 1.5 million unique course participants.
+On campus, HarvardX has enabled hybrid learning in over a dozen residential courses and convened over 300 individuals (faculty, undergraduates, graduates, technologists) in developing content, conducting research, or blending courses.
+A leader in advancing the science of learning, HarvardX and VPAL Research have produced more than 100 research publications and two major benchmark reports on MOOC learner demographics and behavior.

 These numbers come from many sources, including the Harvard University Fact Book and the Annual Financial Report to the Board of Overseers of Harvard College.
 Sign up for the Daily Gazette to receive highlights about faculty news, research projects, staff developments, student life, and daily events in your inbox.